dustinpfister/hexo_sitesource/source/_posts/lodash-chunk.md

 });
 ```

-## conclusion
+## Conclusion

 So yes this method will sure come in handy when working on a project, I can see why people like lodash.

-I think I might write a few more posts on lodash for what they are worth, but there is so much more to write about, and so little time.
+## Conclusion

+Be sure to check out my other [posts on lodash](/categories/lodash/)

 Happy coding.